John T. Dey

-John’s practice includes internal investigations, complex civil litigation, administrative litigation, anti-corruption due diligence, and development of best practices compliance programs.
+John’s practice includes internal investigations, complex civil litigation, administrative litigation, health care fraud investigations, anti-corruption due diligence, and development of best practices compliance programs.
 He also maintains an active pro bono practice, in which he has worked on the landmark marriage equality case Obergefell v.
 Hodges and other constitutional challenges to federal and state government actions, investigated conditions at a maximum security state prison facility, and represented low-income clients in family law and Social Security benefits matters.

 During law school, John served as co-president of HLS Lambda, an editor of the Harvard Civil Rights-Civil Liberties Law Review and Harvard International Law Journal, and a student attorney with the Harvard Defenders, where he represented low-income criminal defendants.
 Additionally, John has worked with both the Access to Justice Initiative and the Federal Programs Branch of the Civil Division in the U.S. Department of Justice.

 - Represents pharmaceutical company in federal and state investigations related to allegations of False Claims Act violations.

 - Frequently conducts pre- and post-acquisition anti-corruption due diligence for corporate and private equity clients.